 Welcome to Year Six!

 Congratulations on reaching the last year of your primary school journey.
-This year is a very important one, as it is here where you will transition from a child to a young adult.
+This year is a very important one, as it is here where you will transition from a child into a young adult.
 In Year 6 you will be expected to work to the very best of your ability, to develop your independence as a learner and grow in confidence and resilience to become the very best version of ‘you’.

 The Year 6 staff working alongside you are dedicated to supporting, motivating and challenging you throughout your final year.
-Working together, we hope to give you some memorable moments and life-skills which will last a life time.
+Working together, we hope to give you some memorable moments which will last a life time.

 We cannot wait to start the journey with you,